avaje/avaje-jsonb/README.md

 # [Avaje-JsonB](https://avaje.io/jsonb/)

 Fast, reflection-free Json binding via apt source code generation.
-A light (~188kb + generated code) source code generation style alternative to Jackson's ObjectMapper or Gson. (code generation vs reflection).
+A light (~188kb + generated code) source code generation style alternative to Jackson's ObjectMapper or Gson. (code generation vs reflection)

 - Annotate java classes with `@Json` (or use `@Json.Import` for types we "don't own" or can't annotate)
 - `avaje-jsonb-generator` annotation processor generates java source code to convert to/from json
 - No need to manually register generated adapters.
 (Uses ServiceLoader to auto-register)
 - Constructors and accessors/getters/setters of any style "just work" (records, constructors, 'fluid setters')
 - Jackson-like annotations: `@Json.Raw`, `@Json.Property`, `@Json.Ignore`, `@Json.Alias`, etc.
-- Support Mixins (adding jsonb features to types we can't directly annotate).
+- Support Imports and Mixins (adding jsonb features to types we can't directly annotate).
 - Supports Generic Types.
 - Provides support for dynamic json views (similar in style to that presented by [LinkedIn at java one in 2009](https://www.slideshare.net/linkedin/building-consistent-restful-apis-in-a-highperformance-environment)
 - One of the top three [fastest JSON libraries](https://github.com/fabienrenaud/java-json-benchmark#users-model)